peteroupc/html3dutil/doc/H3DU.md

 #### Parameters

 * `name` (Type: Array.&lt;(String|Texture)>)<br>
     An array of six elements, each of which is a URL of the texture data or the texture object itself.
 However, this constructor will not load those images yet.
+The six images are, in order, the image seen when looking toward the positive X axis, the negative X axis, positive Y, negative Y, positive Z, and negative Z.

 ### (static) H3DU.MeshJSON.loadJSON(url) <a id='H3DU.MeshJSON.loadJSON'></a>